 Over the past few months, the amount of people day trading has seen a dramatic increase.
 It makes sense.
 People are working from home, have more free time, and want to make some extra money.
-There are also many people who have lost jobs due to the pandemic and have decided to turn to the markets as a new source of income.
-While we’re all for people having side hustles, this one in particular should be approached with an abundance of caution.
+While we always recommend creating additional streams of income, this one in particular should be approached with an abundance of caution.

 What Is Day Trading

 First, let’s break down exactly what day trading is.
 Day trading can be defined as the opening and closing of a security position within a single trading day.
 This can be done in two ways.
 You can either buy first (going long) to open a position then sell it to close out or sell it first (going short) then buy it back to close the position.
 These types of trades can take place in any financial market but are most commonly practiced in the foreign exchange, options and stock markets.

 A trusted financial planner would ensure that you have proper clarity and knowledge on all the risks associated with your stock market investments and financial advisors will help you understand the available options to mitigate the risk within feasible limits.

 Large Amounts of Capital